Guide to Automatically Wholesaling Over 20 Real Estate Deals a Month

 “Our VA’s have been trained on how to run that report,” said David.
 “It’s very simple: somebody will call up with a property on 1012 Part St., for example, and they’ll be motivated to sell their house.
 The VA will run comps – they have access to the MLS – and they’ll determine what the property will be worth after it’s all fixed up (the ARV).
 Then they’ll do the multiplier and subtract out repairs, which you can do very easily based on square footage or maybe they’ll send one of us out to go do a repair estimate.
 Then [they] will subtract that out and subtract out our fee, which can be anywhere from $2,000 to $30,00, depending on the neighborhood, the house, all that type of stuff.
 Then we’ll make our offer.”

-Automating the phone calls and MAO calculation enables David and his three partners to focus the majority of their time on finding deals!
+Automating the phone calls and MAO calculation enables David and his three partners to focus the majority of their time on finding deals and their wholesaling real estate process!

 At first, the sellers were not too pleased with the $160,000 offer price.
 When hearing an offer, David explained, “People in the beginning always think ‘you guys are crazy.
 You’re trying to steal my house!’ or ‘you guys are trying to pay me 60 to 70 cents on the dollar for my house.’”
 But, David says that’s the name of the game.
 “We’re investors.
 We don’t pay retail, period.
 But, we pay as-is, we buy cash, and we close fast!”